begedin/ember-gdriveTodoMVC/README.md

 ## Sharing

-A `share-modal` component is added to the `items` template, together with a link bound to an action that set's the `isSharing` property to true in order to open the modal.
-The acount the link is bound to has been placed into the `ItemsController`.
+A `share-modal` component is added to the `items` template, together with a link bound to an action that sets the `isSharing` property to true in order to open the modal.
+The action the link is bound to has been placed into the `ItemsController`.

 The component is a modal dialog with a list of google users with permissions to the current document.
 You can send an invitation to more users as well as revoke permissions from existing users by clicking on the X icon next to their name.